Chapter 9 - Living Under the Hollywood Sign

-While we were pondering what was next I got a call from a head hunter.
+While we were pondering how to separate POV from Phillips Media that fall I got a call from a head hunter.
 He was trying to find a new creative head for Time Warner Interactive.
-This interactive division had a horrible reputation, but they were partnered with Warner Bros Music, the one record label I had always wanted to record with.
+This interactive division of Warner Bros.
+Studio had a horrible reputation, but they were partnered with Warner Bros Music, the one record label I had always wanted to record with.
 This would be a big step in terms of the size of the organization.
-Philips Media was big, but we were really a smaller production group within a big corporation and I didn’t have to be involved with the head office too much.
+Philips Media was big, but we were really a smaller production group within a big corporation and I didn’t have to be involved with the senior execs too much.
 Time Warner at that point owned everything.
 A movie studio, successful record labels, comic book companies etc.

 Having been an artist and a producer all these years pitching to big media companies, I wondered what it would feel like to sit on the other side of the desk.
 I wondered if I had the chops to play in the big corporate arena with all its positives and negatives.
-David Todd and I talked about it, and if it was possible that POV could become a external production group at Time Warner with me running the division, that would be another way to get out of Philips.
+David Todd and I talked about it, and if it was possible that POV could become a external production group at Time Warner with me running the division, that would be another way to extract ourselves from Philips.

-In August between my leaving Philips POV and starting at Time Warner I had this idea that it would be cool to return to Twain Harte, the scene of some of our family vacations.
+In August, between my leaving Philips POV and starting at Time Warner I had this idea that it would be interesting to return to Twain Harte, the scene of some of our family vacations.
 I always loved the town for the lake, the miniature golf course and the outside movie theater.
 I wanted to see if it had changed much.
 Here are some images of our family time there.
 Black and white from the 50’s.
-That’s me on the paddle board.
+That’s me on the paddle board out on the lake.

 And full living color in the 90’s….
 I rented the house.
 Mother, Bruce, Virginia, their boys and Jane and Bill came for visits.
 Lena also joined us for part of the time.